 The Manchester Centre for Nonlinear Dynamics is comprised of researchers from the School of Mathematics and the School of Physics and Astronomy at the University of Manchester.
 Research within the group is based upon the application of a combined approach of theoretical modelling, computation and detailed quantitative experimental investigations of nonlinear phenomena.

 A symmetry breaking pattern switching phenomenon is observed in 2D granular media under compression.
 When the undeformed configuration on the left is compressed, rigid cylinders (white) form pairs, resulting from the buckling of columns of elastic cylinders (purple).

 A pattern switch induced by the compression of a two-dimensional elastic foam.
 A square array of holes is transformed into an array of ellipses with their major axes arranged in orthogonal directions.

 The left one is from a quasiperiodic flow and the right one from a chaotic flow.

-Viscous fingering under an elastic membrane.
+Viscous fingering under a cellophane sheet.

 Air is injected at constant flow rate into an oil-filled elastic cell, coupling a fingering instability to the wrinkling of the cellophane sheet.